jooho556/jooho556.github.io/_posts/2020-01-27-Virtual-Space.md

 //where a is major axis, b is minor axis
 {% endhighlight %}

-If t is 0, point goes to right side of the ellipse\
+If t is 0, point goes to right side of the ellipse<br/>
-If t is π/2, point goes to left side of the ellipse\
+If t is π/2, point goes to left side of the ellipse<br/>
 ...

 We can random values of t ranging from 0 to 2π if value a and b is given.